JamesCWeber/British_Airways_Data_Project_Part_1_Sentiment_Analysis/README.md

 ```
 ![Traveller Type vs. Average Rating](Cleaned_Dataframe.png)

-The highest rating a customer can give their overall experience is 10. **The average rating for all traveller types is low.** The traveller type with the highest average rating are passengers who are travelling solo for leisure.
+The highest rating a customer can give their overall experience is 10. **The average rating for all traveller types is low, ranging from 3.46 to 4.96 out of 10.** The traveller type with the highest average rating are passengers who are travelling solo for leisure.
 The traveller type with the lowest average rating are passengers who are travelling for business.

 One important aspect of air travel is seat comfort. **We will compare the seat comfort rating by seat type.**
 ```